-ASSISTANCE TO ARMENIA - The Assembly's non-partisan approach and support for democracy was enhanced last year as the world witnessed a watershed moment in Armenia's history with the remarkable democratic transformation that took place.
+ASSISTANCE TO ARMENIA - The Assembly's non-partisan approach and support for democracy was enhanced as the world witnessed a watershed moment in Armenia's history with the remarkable democratic transformation that took place in 2018 and 2019.
 In fact, The Economist named Armenia "Country of the Year" for its peaceful and democratic change of government.
-Armenia's new prime minister Nikol Pashinian told TIME that "I believe Armenia will be one of the world's strongest democracies."
-TIME called Pashinian a crusader who is "keeping the dream of democracy alive."
+Armenia's prime minister Nikol Pashinyan told TIME that "I believe Armenia will be one of the world's strongest democracies."
+TIME called Pashinyan a crusader who is "keeping the dream of democracy alive."
+In its annual Freedom in the World 2019 report, titled

-Given these remarkable advances, we urge the allocation of \$100 million for Armenia's continued democratic and economic development.
+"Democracy in Retreat," Freedom House highlighted Armenia as a country where "democracy has enduring appeal as a means of holding leaders accountable and creating the conditions for a better life."
+Given these remarkable advances, we welcomed Congresswoman Jackie Speier's amendment last year to provide \$40 million in additional democratic assistance and urge not less than \$100 million in FY 2021 for Armenia's continued institutional reforms and economic development.
 By doing so, Congress will loudly signal that America strongly supports and invests in democracy, which will have a profound effect across the globe.
-It will also help counter the perception that the U.S. is retreating from much of the world and from the principles which make America great.

-Armenia has remarkably and uniquely been a point of shared - rather than competing - interests between the United States and Russia.
 Armenia has and continues to serve U.S. interests in the region.
-Armenia's actions also stand in sharp contrast to their increasingly authoritarian neighbors, Turkey and Azerbaijan.
-Whether it is Turkey's practice of harassing, jailing and targeting journalists, attacking U.S. citizens on American soil, lobbying against and denying the Armenian Genocide, or the \$530,000 paid to a firm to secretly lobby for Turkey, and, most jarringly, Azerbaijan's \$3 billion slush fund to whitewash its human rights record as exposed by the Organized Crime and Corruption Reporting Project (OCCRP), we are deeply troubled by Turkey and Azerbaijan's surreptitious influence and attempts to undermine western democratic values and institutions.
-We cannot think of any reason why any Member of Congress would want to be associated with these types of corrosive actions and authoritarian regimes through their membership on the Congressional Caucuses on Turkey and Azerbaijan.
-Whatever the reasons were in the past, we urge all Members to withdraw from these Caucuses and send a strong message that America stands for democracy and justice, as opposed to repression and intolerance.
+Armenia's actions stand in stark contrast to their increasingly authoritarian neighbors, Turkey and Azerbaijan.
+Whether it is Turkey's practice of harassing, jailing and targeting journalists, attacking U.S. citizens on American soil, slaughtering the Kurdish people, lobbying against and denying the Armenian Genocide, or the \$530,000 paid to a firm to secretly lobby for Turkey, and, most jarringly, Azerbaijan's \$3 billion slush fund to whitewash its human rights record as exposed by the Organized Crime and Corruption Reporting Project (OCCRP), we are deeply troubled by Turkey and Azerbaijan's surreptitious influence and attempts to undermine western democratic values and institutions.
+We cannot think of any reason why any Member of Congress would want to be associated with such types of corrosive actions and authoritarian regimes through their membership on the Congressional Caucuses on Turkey and Azerbaijan respectively.
+Whatever the reasons were in the past, we urge all Members to withdraw from these Caucuses and send a strong message that Congress stands for democracy and justice, as opposed to repression and intolerance.
+Finally, the Assembly also strongly supports targeted assistance for economic development and jobcreation programs in Samtskhe-Javakheti of Georgia where there is a vibrant Armenian community.